getodk/docs/docs/entities-quick-reference.rst

   * We recommend using :doc:`concat </form-logic/>` with fields from your form.
   * You can use the label to show status information about the Entity, including using emoji like ✅ or ⚪️.
+  * The system does not enforce uniqueness of label values but you'll generally want to use values that you guarantee are unique through constraints or other mechanisms.

 .. note::
    Currently, the ``entities`` show can only have one row because each submission can only create or update a single Entity.